-- Install ApplicationHA Console. - Install ApplicationHA guest components on the virtual machine that you need to monitor. - Install VMware Tools on the virtual machine.
-Install a version that is compatible with VMware ESX server. - If you do not have the latest version of ApplicationHA agent for WebSphere MQ installed, then run the agent pack installer on the virtual machine that you need to monitor. - Install the VMware vSphere Client. - Assign ApplicationHA Configure Application Monitoring (Admin) privileges to the logged-on user on the virtual machine where you want to configure application monitoring. - Install the application and the associated components that you wish to monitor on the virtual machine. - If you have configured a firewall, ensure that your firewall settings allow access to ports used by ApplicationHA installer, wizards, and services.
+- Install Application HA guest components on the virtual machine that you need to monitor. - Install VMware Tools on the virtual machine.
+Install a version that is compatible with VMware ESX server. - Install the VMware vSphere Client. - Assign ApplicationHA Configure Application Monitoring (Admin) privileges to the logged-on user on the virtual machine where you want to configure application monitoring. - Install the application and the associated components that you wish to monitor on the virtual machine. - If you have configured a firewall, ensure that your firewall settings allow access to ports used by ApplicationHA installer, wizards, and services.
 Refer to the Symantec Application HA Installation and Upgrade Guide for a list of ports and services used.